Europe

-Europe is a continent comprising the westernmost peninsulas of Eurasia, located entirely in the Northern Hemisphere and mostly in the Eastern Hemisphere.
-It shares the continental landmass of Afro-Eurasia with both Africa and Asia.
+Europe is a continent located entirely in the Northern Hemisphere and mostly in the Eastern Hemisphere.
 It is bordered by the Arctic Ocean to the north, the Atlantic Ocean to the west, the Mediterranean Sea to the south, and Asia to the east.
-Europe is commonly considered to be separated from Asia by the watershed of the Ural Mountains, the Ural River, the Caspian Sea, the Greater Caucasus, the Black Sea and the waterways of the Turkish Straits.
+Europe shares the landmass of Eurasia with Asia, and of Afro-Eurasia with both Africa and Asia.
+Europe is commonly considered to be separated from Asia by the watershed of the Ural Mountains, the Ural River, the Caspian Sea, the Greater Caucasus, the Black Sea, and the Turkish straits.